 The red-bellied black snake’s head is barely distinguishable from the body as there is no obvious constricted neck area.
-This snake is dangerously venomous but bites are rare because it is usually a placid and fairly docile snake, preferring to enact a lengthy bluff display with flattened neck and deep hisses rather than bite.
-It grows to a length of 2.5 metres, and is a very distinctive snake because of its simple and unvarying coloration.
+This snake is dangerously venomous, but bites are rare because it is usually a placid and fairly docile snake, preferring to enact a lengthy bluff display with flattened neck and deep hisses rather than bite.
+It grows to a length of 2.5m and is a very distinctive snake because of its simple and unvarying coloration.
 The upper surface of this snake is glossy black while the belly is light pink to brilliant red.
-The only other snake with a similar appearance is the small-eyed snake (Cryptophis nigrescens), but in this species the red belly colour is not visible unless the snake is turned over, where as the red of the red-bellied black snake extends up the lower flanks.
+The only other snake with a similar appearance is the small-eyed snake, but in this species the red belly colour is not visible unless the snake is turned over, whereas the red of the red-bellied black snake extends up the lower flanks.

 The red-bellied black snake is commonly associated with streams, rivers, creeks, swamps and other wetland areas.
 They may wander into well vegetated private gardens which are adjacent to water courses.

-Unlike other close relatives, red-bellies produce their young alive.
+Unlike other close relatives, red-bellied black snakes produce their live young.
 At birth they are usually wrapped in a thin transparent membrane, which easily tears as the little snake wriggles to free itself.
 Up to 20 may be produced in one litter.